Total beats profit forecast, cost cuts to exceed targets

-Europe's second biggest oil company reported adjusted net profit of $3.085 billion, beating analyst expectations of $2.61 billion and only a two percent decline from a year ago, since when crude oil prices have collapsed by 44 percent.
+Europe's second biggest oil company reported adjusted net profit of $3.085 billion (1.97 billion pounds), beating analyst expectations of $2.61 billion and only a two percent decline from a year ago, since when crude oil prices have collapsed by 44 percent.

-While Total shares have fallen 20 percent since crude hit its 2014 peak in June, they have performed better than the company's four "Big Oil" rivals: Exxon Mobil Corp, Chevron Corp, Royal Dutch Shell and BP.
+While Total shares have fallen 20 percent since crude hit its 2014 peak in June, they have performed better than the company's four "Big Oil" rivals: Exxon Mobil Corp (XOM.N), Chevron Corp (CVX.N), Royal Dutch Shell (RDSa.L) and BP (BP.L).

 Analysts have praised Total's decision to start cutting costs early to cope with the lower oil price environment and the focus by Europe's biggest refiner on clear goals.

-Total shares rose 2 percent in early trading, outperforming a 1.3 percent rise in the oil and gas sector.
+Total shares rose 2 percent in early trading, outperforming a 1.3 percent rise in the oil and gas sector .SXEP.

 "Whatever the oil price, Total aims to generate $8 billion of organic free cash flow by 2017, a welcome, pragmatic approach, in our view," said Raymond James analyst Bertrand Hodee in a note.
 "The group is focused on what it can control."